ClickHouse/ClickHouse/docs/en/index.md

 Note that for CPU efficiency, the query language must be declarative (SQL or MDX), or at least a vector (J, K).
 The query should only contain implicit loops, allowing for optimization.

+### Languages and Operating System which supports ClickHouse

+ClickHouse is written in C++, and thereby supports the same.
+ClickHouse works on Linux, MacOS, FreeBSD Operating Systems.

 {## [Original article](https://clickhouse.tech/docs/en/) ##}